Wollaston, Ontario: Activities

 The Coe Hill Agriculture Fair was founded in 1882 and is held every year on the last weekend of August The first year, the fair was held in Salem, but moved to Coe Hill the following year where there were exhibits in the town hall.
 It was not until the early 1900s that the fair was moved to its current location at the Coe Hill Agricultural Fair grounds on Township Road 620 on the east side of town.
-In 1920, the grandstand was built, and in 1969, the Canadian National Railroad (formerly the COR) station was moved to the grounds.
+In 1920, the grandstand was built, and in 1969, the Canadian National Railway (formerly the COR) station was moved to the grounds.

 Some of the activities at the fair include: a midway (carnival rides), agricultural and horticultural competitions, rodeo events, a demolition derby, live music, and of course food.